sanmai/pipeline/README.md

 # Install

     composer require sanmai/pipeline

-Consider that API isn't yet stable.
+# Common pitfalls

+Check that you passing an actual generator.

 # TODO

-- Document all the things
+- [ ] Document all the things
-- Scrutinize and format
+- [ ] Scrutinize and format
-- More tests
-- Memory benchmarks?
+- [ ] Memory benchmarks?

 # Methods